-If you are concerned about someone or if you are experiencing harm
+If you’re concerned about an adult or if you’re experiencing harm

 People should be able to live a life free from harm in communities that are intolerant of abuse, work together to prevent abuse and know what to do when it happens.

 The board is a multi-agency partnership which has a statutory function under the Care Act 2014.
 The main objective of the board is to ensure that local safeguarding arrangements are in place and organisations safeguard adults at risk of abuse in City and Hackney.

 Under the Care Act 2014, the Board has three main duties:

 - to publish a strategy, which tells people what our priorities are and how we will meet them

 - to publish an annual report focusing on our achievements and how well we have implemented our strategy

 - to conduct Safeguarding Adults Reviews where someone has died or suffered serious harm as a result of abuse or neglect

 In order to meet these objectives the board acts as follows: